tardate/LittleCodingKata/python/install_macosx/README.md

-# #209 Installing Python 2 and 3 on MacOS
+# #209 Installing Python 2 and 3 on macOS

-Notes on installing and maintaining python 2 and 3 versions on MacOS.
+Notes on installing and maintaining python 2 and 3 versions on macOS.

 ## Notes